devicetree-org/devicetree-specification/source/device-bindings.rst

-Serial devices compatible to the National Semiconductor 16450/16550 UART (Universal Asynchronous Receiver Transmitter) should be represented in the device tree using following properties.
+Serial devices compatible to the National Semiconductor 16450/16550 UART (Universal Asynchronous Receiver Transmitter) should be represented in the devicetree using following properties.

 .. tabularcolumns:: l c l J
 .. table:: ns16550 UART Properties